-The Vice-President, Environmental and Technology, reports regularly to the Company's Environmental Committee regarding the Company's activities in relation to environmental protection, risk management, as well as health and safety (the "Environmental Report").
+The Vice-President, Environmental and Technology, as well as the Vice-President and General Counsel, U.S. Operations report to the Company's Environmental, Health and Safety Committee regarding the Company's activities in relation to environmental protection, risk management and health and safety (the "Environmental Report").
 The Chairman of the Environmental Committee communicates the key elements of each Environmental Report to the Board of Directors in all instances.